Cancer and work

 Telling your employer

 You may decide to wait and tell your employer only if the cancer starts to affect your ability to do your job.
 Or you may decide to inform them right away so that you can work together to plan how to deal with the effects on you and your workplace.
-Keeping the diagnosis a secret may cause you unnecessary stress trying to cover it up.
-Being open with your employer may have some advantages:
+It's your choice.

 • lets you discuss the support you need and any changes that could be made to your work

-• helps you find out about any benefits you can access, such as additional leave or income protection insurance
+• helps you find out about any benefits you can access, such as additional leave

 • makes it easier to organise flexible working arrangements or to take time off work for appointments or treatment